kkollsga/well_log_toolkit/README.md

 view.save("well_log.png", dpi=300)
 ```

-### Creating Templates
+### Building Templates

-Templates define the layout and styling of well log displays:
+Templates define the layout and styling of well log displays.
+Think of a template as a blueprint that can be reused across multiple wells.

+#### Basic Template Structure

 ```python
 from well_log_toolkit import Template